-Under section 9HA(1) a person is, with some exceptions, deemed to dispose of all his or her assets on the date of death for an amount equal to their market value under paragraph 31.
+Under section 9HA(1) a person is, with some exceptions, deemed to dispose of all his or her assets on the date of death for an amount equal to their market value under paragraph 1.
+Paragraph 1 defines "market value" to mean market value as defined in paragraph 31.
 Paragraph 31 prescribes a number of rules for determining the market value of various assets, including shares.
 For example, the market value of a share on a specified date is, in the case of, -